kivy/python-for-android/docs/source/usage.rst

     -l                     Show a list of available modules -m 'mod1 mod2'         Modules to include
-    -f                     Restart from scratch (remove the current build)
+    -f                     Restart from scratch (remove the current build) -u 'mod1 mod2'         Modules to update (if already compiled)

 Step 2: package your application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~